Converg3nce/matic-docs/docs/newbies/getting-started-solidity.md

 }

 ```
-Similar to what we did to keep track of each property, we can do to keep track of each booking - by mapping each booking id to a particular booking object.
+Similar to what we did to keep track of each property, we can do to keep track of each booking - by mapping each `bookingId` to a particular booking object.

 ```js
 uint256 public bookingId;